NextGenVest/challenge/README.md

 ### Submit instructions
 1. Create a github repository to use while you implement your challenge.
 2. We'll look at the commit history and workflow as part of the evaluation process.
-3. When you are done, email back with the link to your repo.
+3. When you are done, email back with the link to your repo (willfalcon@nextgenvest.com).

 ## Challenge for Front-End
 Imagine your hardwork has paid off and you've been awarded a financial aid package.
 However, you have the option of choosing 1 loan from the 5 different loans offered :/ ...